Thermobaric weapon: United States

-The XM1060 40-mm grenade is a small-arms thermobaric device, which was fielded by US forces in Afghanistan in 2002, and proved to be popular against targets in enclosed spaces, such as caves.
-Since the 2003 invasion of Iraq, the US Marine Corps has introduced a thermobaric "Novel Explosive" (SMAW-NE) round for the Mk 153 SMAW rocket launcher.
+The XM1060 40-mm grenade is a small-arms thermobaric device, which was fielded by US forces in Afghanistan in 2002, and proved to be useful against targets in enclosed spaces, such as caves.
+Since the 2003 invasion of Iraq, the US Marine Corps introduced a thermobaric "Novel Explosive" (SMAW-NE) round for the Mk 153 SMAW rocket launcher.
 One team of Marines reported that they had destroyed a large one-story masonry type building with one round from 100 yd.
-The AGM-114N Hellfire II, uses a Metal Augmented Charge (MAC) warhead, which contains a thermobaric explosive fill that uses aluminium powder coated or mixed with PTFE layered between the charge casing and a PBXN-112 explosive mixture.
-When the PBXN-112 detonates, the aluminium mixture is dispersed and rapidly burns.
-The result is a sustained high pressure that is extremely effective against people and structures.
+The AGM-114N Hellfire II, uses a Metal Augmented Charge (MAC) warhead, which contains a thermobaric explosive fill that uses aluminum powder coated or mixed with PTFE layered between the charge casing and a PBXN-112 explosive mixture.
+When the PBXN-112 detonates, the aluminum mixture is dispersed and rapidly burns.
+The result is a sustained high pressure that is extremely effective against personnel and structures.